 Intrigued by the idea of unrecognized evaluations, Williams went to work on the article.
 The publication is meant to show instructional designers exactly how much of their work relies on evaluation.
 “The goal is for instructional designers to read this, recognize evaluations in their work, and think ‘I do that all the time.
 I should talk to evaluation scholars so I can improve,’” said Williams.
 He also hopes the article will encourage educators and evaluation professionals to recognize the importance of teaching and using the 30 frequently overlooked meta-evaluation standards.

 "Evaluations are everywhere."

 Since so much of life consists of making choices, it’s no surprise that there are opportunities to be found for evaluations in work, education, and even religion.
-“Evaluations are everywhere,” said Williams, “People evaluate for the LDS church, here at BYU and in all the institutions and contexts of our lives all the time.
+“Evaluations are everywhere,” said Williams, “People evaluate for The Church of Jesus Christ of Latter-day Saints, here at BYU and in all the institutions and contexts of our lives all the time.
 I think it’s very important to encourage the teaching of evaluations.”

 24 October 2011